GriddleGriddle/Griddle/README.md

 =======
 [![Gitter](https://badges.gitter.im/Join Chat.svg)](https://gitter.im/DynamicTyped/Griddle?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**GRIDDLE IS IN DEVELOPMENT**
-You are welcome to use Griddle, however, it's in the early stages of development.
-There are likely bugs and other issues that need to be cleaned up :)

-Please submit issues / pull requests for anything you run into.

 ----------

 Griddle is a simple grid Component for use with React.
 It depends on [underscore.js](http://underscorejs.org/) and [React](http://facebook.github.io/react/).